 In 1856, when Thomas Atkinson was serving as keeper, Tail Point Lighthouse was refitted with a new octagonal lantern room and a sixth-order Fresnel lens.
 By 1859, the lake level had risen, surrounding the stone tower with water.
-Afraid that the conical tower might be undermined, the Lighthouse Board had a new two-and-a-half-story frame lighthouse constructed on higher ground a short distance to the east.
-Similar to other lighthouses built at this time, the second Long Point Lighthouse resembled a schoolhouse, with a square tower rising from one end of its pitched roof.
-The lantern room and lens were transferred from the old lighthouse to complete the new one.
-At some point later, a fourth-order Fresnel lens was installed in the lantern room.
+Afraid that the conical tower might be undermined, the Lighthouse Board had a new two-and-a-half-story lighthouse constructed on higher ground a short distance to the east.
+Rather than a stone structure, which was found to not stand well on the sandy soil of Tail Point, the new lighthouse was built of wood on ground-sills that rested on iron piles, eight feet apart.

 A 147-foot-deep well was drilled in 1883 and lined with a four-inch iron pipe.
 Water, described as “soft and pure,” flowed continually from the well.
 On April 22, 1890 a fog bell was contracted for Long Point and a striking apparatus was ordered.
 After the steam barge Ruby delivered materials to the station, the wooden fog bell tower was completed by the end of June, and the bell, which was struck one blow every ten seconds, was placed in operation on July 5, 1890.
 Some 246 feet of wooden walkway, two feet wide and two feet high, was built across the swamp from the lighthouse to the fog bell tower.
 During its first year, the bell was tolled for 100 hours.